kumarharsh21112003/RailPulse/README.md

 ## ⚠️ Disclaimer

 > **This is an educational project.** RailPulse is built for learning, portfolio demonstration, and academic purposes only.
 It is **NOT** affiliated with Indian Railways, IRCTC, CRIS, or NTES.
 Train data is sourced from publicly accessible endpoints.
-For official information, visit [enquiry.indianrail.gov.in](https://enquiry.indianrail.gov.in).

 ---